-B1(a) - offices

-B1(b) - research and development
+- B1(b) research and development

-B1(c) - light industry
+- B1(c) light industry

-B2 - general industry; and
+- B2 general industry; and

-B8 - storage and distribution.
+- B8 storage and distribution.

 5.15 The NPPF requires local authorities to plan proactively to meet the needs of businesses and support a successful economy.
 It is estimated that just under half of all jobs in the town are in B-class uses.
 Employment projections for Stevenage have varied significantly over time and are sensitive to changes in the wider economy.
 Through our evidence base, we recognise that it would be prudent to plan for at least 30 hectares of new employment land to meet locally derived needs over the plan period.
 In doing so, it is acknowledged that higher levels of provision could be required: